- Complete Resume Guide for a Waiter or Waitress

 - Delivered more than 100 room service orders on time.

 How to build career achievements for a waiter?

-You should not mention the duties and responsibilities of a waiter directly.
+You should not mention the waiter/ waitress duties and responsibilities in resume directly.
 But you can create them as what you have done or what you have achieved as a waiter by including the results of them.

 - Explain how you manage the wine bar to increase sales as a waiter.

 - Express how much did you grow customer satisfaction by providing the best suggestions and information on foods and beverages.

 - Briefly mention how did your knowledge of restaurant procedures such as opening a bottle of wine, carrying multi-plates and glasses, carving meat, and filleting fish assist to increase customer engagement with the restaurant.

 - Highlight how you use the restaurant machines such as refrigeration equipment, grills, ice machines, industrial dishwasher, and stainless steel washbasins.

 However, do not forget to start your achievement with a relevant and formal action verb.
 Also, use the ATS friendly keywords to build your accomplishments meaningfully.
 Quantify the results as possible to enhance the value of the content further.